Please ensure Javascript is enabled for purposes of website accessibility

 As with any stocks, the best foreign stocks are high-quality companies with good growth and strong balance sheets.
 It’s also important to focus on long-term factors.
 While the markets can be volatile at times, the day-to-day up-and-down swings should not deter eager investors.

 Furthermore, political shifts can lead to significant economic shifts in a country, impacting such things as trade, capital markets, and corporate profits for companies operating in those regions.
 We’re seeing it now in Russia and, to a lesser extent, China.
-Unprecedented sanctions and actions taken by the Russian government have made Russian stocks impossible to own for foreign investors.
-And China and the SEC have been battling over compliance requirements that could result in suspended trading of dual-listed companies.
+Unprecedented sanctions in response to the invasion of Ukraine have made Russia effectively untouchable on a global scale.
+And China has faced a barrage of possible tariffs and trade restrictions due to its lax IP protection and posturing around Taiwan.

 But the good news is that there are several ways to reduce these risks and still enjoy the benefits of international investing.
 Targeting ETFs, mutual funds, and American Depositary Receipts (ADRs) of friendly countries and companies that comply with U.S. listing and reporting standards can limit your risks.